xdmushui/partner-center-sdk/develop/enable-secure-app-model.md

     Install-Module PartnerCenter
     ```

-2. Use PowerShell to add `urn:ietf:wg:oauth:2.0:oob` as a reply URL for your Azure AD application.
-Be sure to replace the value for the object identifier parameter with the object identifier for you Azure AD application.
-You can find this value in the Azure management portal.
+2. Use the **[New-PartnerAccessToken](https://docs.microsoft.com/powershell/module/partnercenter/new-partneraccesstoken)** command to perform the consent process and capture the required refresh token.

     ```powershell
-    Connect-AzureAD
-    ```

-    ```powershell
-    Set-AzureADApplication -ObjectId 659dd68d-3414-4254-a48b-c081b5631b86 -ReplyUrls @("urn:ietf:wg:oauth:2.0:oob")
-    ```

-3. Use the **[New-PartnerAccessToken](https://docs.microsoft.com/powershell/module/partnercenter/new-partneraccesstoken)** command to perform the consent process and capture the required refresh token.

-    ```powershell
     $credential = Get-Credential

+    New-PartnerAccessToken -ApplicationId 'xxxx-xxxx-xxxx-xxxx' -Scopes 'https://api.partnercenter.microsoft.com/user_impersonation' -ServicePrincipal -Credential $credential -Tenant 'yyyy-yyyy-yyyy-yyyy' -UseAuthorizationCode
     ```

-    ```powershell
-    $token = New-PartnerAccessToken -Consent -Credential $credential -Resource https://api.partnercenter.microsoft.com -ServicePrincipal
-    ```

     > [!NOTE]
-    > The **ServicePrincipal** parameter is used with the **New-PartnerAccessToken** command because an Azure AD app with a type of **web/API** is being used.
+    > The **ServicePrincipal** parameter is used with the **New-PartnerAccessToken** command because an Azure AD app with a type of **Web/API** is being used.
 This type of app require that a client identifier and secret be included in the access token request.
+When the **Get-Credential** command is invoked, you will be prompted to enter a username and password.
+Enter the application identifier as teh username.
+Enter the application secret as the password .When the **New-PartnerAccessToken** command is invoked, you will be prompted to enter credentials again.
+Enter the credentials for the service account that you are using.
+This service account should be a partner account with appropriate permissions.

-4. Copy the refresh token value.
+3. Copy the refresh token value.

     ```powershell
     $token.RefreshToken | clip
     ```

-5. When the **Get-Credential** command is invoked, you will be prompted to enter a username and password.
-Enter the application identifier as teh username.
-Enter the application secret as the password.

-6. When the **New-PartnerAccessToken** command is invoked, you will be prompted to enter credentials again.
-Enter the credentials for the service account that you are using.
-This service account should be a partner account with apppropriate permissions.

-7. After the **New-PartnerAccessToken** is successfully executed, the **$token** variable now contains the response from Azure AD.
-Be sure to note and store the refresh token value in a secure repository, such as Azure Key Vault.
+You should store the refresh token value in a secure repository, such as Azure Key Vault.
+See [multi-factor authentication](https://docs.microsoft.com/powershell/partnercenter/multi-factor-auth) for more information on how to leverage the secure application module with PowerShell.